vinnyang/tab-mind/README.md

 *   **Interactive Sidebar**:
     *   **Chat**: Have a conversation with the page or any highlighted snippet.
-    *   **Dynamic Chips**: Suggestions swap automatically between full-page and selection mode.
+    *   **Dynamic Suggestions**: Suggestions swap automatically between full-page and selection mode.
     *   **One-Click Copy**: Hover any AI response to copy the full answer instantly.
     *   **Customizable**: Dark mode, resizable width, optional page context pane, and toggleable system messages.